-The graph below provides an overview of spending and funding over this 10-year Plan.
+The below graph provides an overview of spending and funding over this 10-year Plan.

 We believe the Long-term Plan presented is fiscally responsible in light of current economic times, unavailability of suitable infrastructure insurance, and the need to complete our planned capital works programmes.
 Over the first three years of this Plan we will continue to see our total expenditure exceed our revenue as we continue with our planned capital works programmes.
-This gap in revenue and expenditure will be funded by external debt and by Year 2 we will see our debt peak at \$40 million.
+This gap in revenue and expenditure will be funded by external debt and by Year 3 we will see our debt peak at \$41 million.
 Year 4 sees the cash balances gain a consistent improvement and debt levels start to decrease.
 It should be noted that our Liability Management Policy would require us to have available a further \$7 million facility on top of this external debt to allow for liquidity.

-Note 1: Expenditure includes items such as depreciation.
+Note 1\: Expenditure includes items such as depreciation.

-Towards the end of this 10-year Plan, Council will need to rationalise some of the capital renewal programmes, which may see some fixed assets either not replaced or have their replacement delayed.
-We do not anticipate this will have a negative effect on our levels of service over this 10-year period.
+Towards the end of this 10-year Plan, council will need to rationalise some of our capital renewal programmes, which may see some fixed assets either not replaced or have this replacement delayed.
+We do not anticipate this will have a negative effect on our levels of service over this 10-year period

-Council plans to operate within a balanced budget; this includes ensuring that the projected revenues are set at a sufficient level to meet the projected operating expenses.
-There are times when we may elect to operate outside of these criteria and fund some activities for a short period of time using reserves to smooth or mitigate the rating impact.
-However, over a 10-year period, we will balance this out to ensure planned reserves are not depleted and that we continue to function in a prudent manner for the benefit of the ratepayer.
+The council plans to operate within a balanced budget; this includes ensuring that the projected revenues are set at a sufficient level to meet the projected operating expenses.
+There are times when council may elect to operate outside of these criteria and fund some activities for a short period of time using reserves to smooth or mitigate the rating impact.
+However, over a ten-year period the council will balance this out to ensure their planned reserves are not depleted and that they contain to function in a prudent manner for the benefit of the ratepayer.

-Financial Strategy Disclosure Statement for the Period 1 July 2018 to 30 June 2028
+Financial Strategy Disclosure Statement for Period 1 July 2018 to 30 June 2028